dee077/dee077/README.md

 - 💡 **I'm Currently Looking For** opportunities to contribute to innovative projects and grow my skills.
 If you have a
   role or project that aligns with my background, feel free to reach out!

-- 🔭 I’m currently contributing on [OpenWisp](https://github.com/openwisp)
+- 🔭 I’m currently contributing to [OpenWisp](https://github.com/openwisp)

 - 🌱 I’m currently learning **DevOps, Backend**